Feature Selection via Graph Topology Inference for Soundscape Emotion Recognition: Choosing by automatic elbow detectors

-where $A_1$, $A_2$ and $A_3$ are defined in Eq. \eqref{A_again}.
-The solution can be readily obtained numerically.
-It is possible to show that the optimal interval $ [k_1^*,k_2^*]$ contains the elbow solution given by the standard UAED in \cite{UAEDmorgado2023universal}.
-The optimization problem in Eq. \eqref{OptEq} can be easily solved by exhaustive search if $K$, the total number of $z$ points, is not a huge number.
+where $A_1$, $A_2$, and $A_3$ are defined in~\eqref{A_again}. {It can be shown that the optimal interval $[k_1^*,k_2^*]$ contains the elbow given by the standard UAED in~\cite{UAEDmorgado2023universal}.} {Although the optimization problem in~\eqref{OptEq} is generally not convex, the search space is finite and tractable.} {Indeed, the candidate solutions correspond to all pairs $(k_1,k_2)$ with $k_1<k_2$, yielding a number of possible intervals on the order of $\ccalO(K^2)$.} {Therefore, when $K$ is moderate, the optimal solution can be obtained via exhaustive search.
+Finally, the optimal value $k^*$ is obtained following~\cite{UAEDmorgado2023universal}.}